Mark (rapper)

-Mark Lee (born August 2, 1999), known mononymously as Mark, is a Canadian rapper and singer based in South Korea.
-He is a member of the South Korean boy band NCT and its fixed sub-units NCT 127 and NCT Dream, as well as the South Korean supergroup SuperM.
+Mark Lee (born August 2, 1999) is a Canadian rapper and singer based in South Korea.
+He is a former member of the South Korean boy band NCT and its fixed sub-units NCT 127 and NCT Dream, as well as the supergroup SuperM.
+Mark made his solo debut on April 7, 2025, with his first studio album The Firstfruit.
+On April 3, 2026, Mark departed from NCT and SM Entertainment following the expiration of his contract on April 8.
+On June 3, he announced his new label, Upper Room.

 Career

 2012–2016: Pre-debut

 In 2012, Mark joined SM Entertainment as a trainee after passing the SM Global Audition in Vancouver, Canada.

 On December 16, 2013, he was introduced as a member of SM Rookies, a pre-debut team of trainees under SM Entertainment.
 As a part of the SM Rookies program, in October 2014, he and several of his co-members appeared on the Mnet-produced Exo 90:2014, a show starring labelmates Exo – where they perform dances to K-pop songs from the 1990s.

 In 2015, Mark and other SM Rookies members starred as Mouseketeers in a Korean revival of The Mickey Mouse Club, which aired on Disney Channel Korea.
 The show included musical performances, games, and skits, similar to the original American show.
 It aired from July 23 to December 17, 2015, hosted by Leeteuk of Super Junior.